Her-Computing/Java-w-Repl.it-Workshop/README.md

   - Do variables, print, if else, for loops, while loops, and other basic concepts <br>
 2. Day 2
   - While loops, scanner input output, external functions, 3 coding bat problems <br>
+3. Day 3
+  - fileio, then start brainstorming and working on text based adventure game